 With coronavirus related travel restrictions set to continue for the foreseeable future, and increased international litigation in Spanish-speaking countries, we have developed a virtual Hispanic Dispute Resolution Centre in London via our offices based in the Strand.

 Our country experts have a genuine appreciation and understanding of the culture and traditions of Mexico, which need to be considered as part of the professional advice they provide.
-As members of The Leading Edge Alliance, the second-largest international association in the world, we work with local accounting, financial, tax and business advisory services we can put our clients in touch with local Mexican business support.
+We work with local accounting, financial, tax and business advisory services and can put our clients in touch with local Mexican business support.

 How can we help you?

 Our Spanish-speaking legal experts are able to offer a wide range of Mexican services to businesses and individuals looking to invest in Mexico and have the knowledge to explain the Mexican legal system, demystify the taxation regimes and identify risks and opportunities so you can achieve your objectives.